 Arthroplasty is performed when the affected joint is entirely replaced or reconstructed.
 Joint bones can be reshaped to correct the joint structure.
 Otherwise, new joints can be constructed with metal or synthetic parts.

-This rheumatoid arthritis surgery restores joint function or fixes a deformity in the patient.
+This RA surgery restores joint function or fixes a deformity in the patient.
 It can relieve pain and stiffness and improve mobility.
-However, arthroscopy cannot slow down or stop disease progression.
+However, it cannot slow down or stop disease progression in any other joint.

 When a joint is severely inflamed, another type of surgery can be performed that doesn’t involve replacing or constructing the joint.
 Instead, surgeons can use a tool to remove the damaged and inflamed tissue from the affected joint.

 When nerves become compressed it can cause chronic pain and aching as well as weakness in the joints.
-For rheumatoid arthritis patients, this can often happen in the elbows, feet, toes, and especially wrists.
+For RA patients, this can often happen in the elbows, feet, toes, and especially wrists.

 Nerve compression in the wrists is called carpal tunnel syndrome.
 Nerve release or decompression surgery helps relieve pain and restore strength to the affected joints.

-With rheumatoid arthritis, the synovial lining that’s within joints may become so inflamed that it prohibits function and movement.
+With RA, the synovial lining within joints may become so inflamed that it prohibits function and movement.
 In this case, it’s possible to remove the diseased synovial lining.
 This procedure not only reduces swelling and alleviates pain, but it can also help prevent further damage to the joint.

 Though surgery can provide many positive outcomes, the results may only be temporary as the disease’s course can still progress despite surgical procedures.
 All surgeries present risks, but many of them can be highly effective at restoring mobility and alleviating pain.

-Rheumatoid arthritis surgery is performed on a case-by-case basis taking into consideration the patient’s unique history and individual set of symptoms.
-With today’s advancements in medication types like disease-modifying antirheumatic drugs (DMARDs), the need for risky and painful surgeries is diminishing.
+RA surgery is performed on a case-by-case basis taking into consideration the patient’s unique history and individual set of symptoms.
+With today’s advancements in medication types, the need for risky and painful surgeries is diminishing.